Governing Policies for Satisfying Academic Progress

 Policies which apply to all degree programs are set forth in this section.
 Requirements applicable to specific degree programs are stated in the curricular outlines which appear in the academic program sections of the catalog.

 The university reserves the right to make modifications in policies, procedures, and regulations: e.g., transfer of credit, guidelines for degree requirements, housing regulations and charges, tuition and fees, and admission standards, and to make such modifications applicable to any or all currently-enrolled students.
 When modifications occur, sensitivity to reasonable dates of implementation and appropriate categories of currently-enrolled students affected will be exercised.
-Students will be notified of such changes through their Academic Advisors, written notices, and campus publications.
+Students will be notified of such changes through their Advisor, written notices, and campus publications.

 The basic unit of course credit is the semester hour.

 A full-time graduate student is one who is enrolled for six or more semester hours.

 Students are not permitted to enroll in courses for which they have not completed all prerequisites.
 A prerequisite course must have been completed with an acceptable passing grade before enrollment in the given course is permitted.
 A corequisite is a course in which a student must be enrolled and satisfactorily participating simultaneously to the given course.

 A student enrolled in a graduate program requiring 40 or fewer hours is allowed a maximum period of four years, measured from the date of first enrollment, to complete the degree under the entering curriculum.
 A student enrolled in a program requiring 41 or more hours is allowed a maximum of six years to complete the degree under the entering curriculum.
 Students who do not complete their degree requirements within these time limits are subject to the degree requirements in effect at the time of completing the degree.